 Photo by Daniel Topete

-You can watch the video for "Joiner" below.
-Blondshell's self-titled debut album is due out April 7 on Partisan Records, and can be pre-saved here.
-For more on Blondshell, check out the artist's website.
+You can watch the video for "Clay Feet" below.
+The Half We Still Have is due out August 4 on Fantasy Records, and is available for pre-order here.
+For more on Rachel Bobbitt, check out the artist's website.